What are the nine English modal verbs?

 While some grammarians believe that modal verbs are unique enough in their form and function to be considered a primary word class such as adjectives or nouns, it’s generally accepted that modals are a special type of verb.
 As an auxiliary (or assisting) verb, modal verbs are almost always used in combination with other verbs to express modality within a clause or sentence.

 Modality is a linguistic feature that communicates a speaker’s attitudes about the world around them, either through judgements, assessments or interpretations as to the believability, reality, obligation or desirability of a proposition.
 While modality is itself a rather complex linguistic topic, the important aspect to remember here with regards to modal verbs is that there are a limited number of possible verbs for students to learn and a finite number of functions that these verbs express.
-While such functions are thoroughly explored in detail in Lesson 4 of this course, let’s start by simply observing the three functions provided below
+While such functions are thoroughly explored in detail in Chapter 4 of this reader, let’s start by simply observing the three functions provided below

 What you probably noticed in the previous examples is that the modal verb ‘can’ in its present and past forms may be used to express more than one type of modal function.
 Such variability is one aspect of modal verbs that students find difficult.